Voulez-vous aller au Café de Paris ?

 Summary

 The French translation for “Do you want to go to the Paris Café?” is Voulez-vous aller au Café de Paris ?.
-The French, Voulez-vous aller au Café de Paris ?, can be broken down into 7 parts:"want; are wanting (2nd person plural)" (voulez), "you (singular polite form and plural)" (vous), "to go" (aller), "to the; at the (masculine)" (au), "café" (café), "of; from" (de) and "Paris (city)" (Paris).Examples of "Do you want to go to the Paris Café?" in use
+The French, Voulez-vous aller au Café de Paris ?, can be broken down into 7 parts:"want; are wanting (2nd person plural)" (voulez), "you (singular polite form and plural)" (vous), "to go" (aller), "at the (masculine)" (au), "café" (café), "from" (de) and "Paris (city)" (Paris).Examples of "Do you want to go to the Paris Café?" in use

 There is 1 example of the French word for "Do you want to go to the Paris Café?" being used:Recording | English | French | Learn |